 As a busy cabin crew member, jet lag is a very real concern that can happen at any time.
 Though the symptoms of general fatigue and disorientation may aptly apply in varying settings, the phrase “jet lag” is associated with the symptoms experienced by travelers who cross several time zones in a relatively short time by the means of a jet aircraft.
-Before we get into tips for combatting jet lag, let’s first explore how it happens.
+Before we get into tips for combating jet lag, let’s first explore how it happens.

 The medical term for jet lag is “Desynchronosis” and, occasionally, “Circadian Dysrhymia.”
 Jet lag may last several days, depending upon how far you have traveled from your time zone of departure, until your body has acclimated to the new time zone.
 The rule of thumb is a recovery rate of one day per time zone crossed.
 The issue of jet lag is especially common for pilots, flight attendants and frequent travelers, hence regulations set forth to combat pilot fatigue caused by jet lag.